anupublichealth/publichealth1/README.md

 ## Resources, Risks and Potential Costs

+**Potential Costs of Deployment**
+We have plans to investigate options for a suitable deployment platform for our game.
+At this stage, we will look into services that offer free trials to allow us to get a better picture of what we really need for our game further down the road.
+True costs of deploying the game will be revealed after deciding on a suitable platform.
+Since this involves funding, this process is placed onto the research backlog as we would have to further discuss with our client for potential funding opportunities.

+**Risk:** Game development requires careful management and an active feedback loop.
+Looking at recent failures of AAA video game studios, most notably Fallout76^ and Anthem^^, it is clear that even large corporations are prone to catastrophic failures, especially since they neglected testing their product prior to releasing to the public.

+^ Fallout76 was an unpolished, unrefined product release that relied on its customers to be Day 1 testers.
+^^ Anthem was a game developed over 5 years that brought false promises and game-breaking bugs on release.
+Similar to Fallout76, it was released at an unpolished state, milking customers' money as they please.

+With that said, we should learn from developers who constantly engage with their users and the community.
+The active feedback loop helps tremendously especially in feature additions, QoL improvements and bug fixing.
+Their developers have a public Trello board at: https://trello.com/b/yxoJrFgP/subnautica-development.
+It can be said that their engagement with the community inspired us to do the same, though at a significantly smaller scale.

 ## NDA and IP Concerns
 A non-disclosure agreement is not necessary at this point in time.<br/>
 Any materials, tools, methods/techniques and services provided by client